-- (a) The Employer will contribute 80% of the cost of premiums of the Benefit Plans listed in Article 31.1(a)(i) through (vi). - (b) The cost of premiums for the Benefit Plans listed in Article 31.1(a)(vii) and (viii) will be borne wholly by the Member who applies for and is granted such coverage.
+- (a) The Employer will contribute 80% of the cost of premiums of the Benefit Plans listed in Article 32.1(a)(i) through (vii). - (b) The cost of premiums for the Benefit Plans listed in Article 32.1(a)(viii) and (ix) will be borne wholly by the Member who applies for and is granted such coverage.

-31.3 Group Benefits for Active Members Age 65 and Over
+32.3 Group Benefits for Active Members Age 65 and Over

-- (a) For active Members, beginning July 1 after their 65th birthday, the group benefits under Article 31.1(a)(ii) and (vii) will not be provided.
-The group benefits under Article 31.1(a)(i) will be provided but will be limited to an amount of coverage equal to nominal annual salary to a maximum of \$125,000.
-Eligibility for life insurance ends at age 70.
-All of the other group benefits listed in Article 31.1 will continue in the same manner and under the same conditions as for all other active Members. - (b) For Members who are eligible, membership in the group benefit plans listed in Article 31.1(a), with noted exceptions in Article 31.3(a), is compulsory. - (c) For the purposes of tuition exemption and all group benefits including Extended Health Insurance and Dental Insurance, a spouse will be as defined in Article 1.
+- (a) For active Members, beginning July 1 after their 65th birthday, all the benefits listed in Article 32.1(a) will be provided with the following exceptions: - i) Basic Life Insurance will be provided up to age 70 but will be limited to an amount of coverage equal to nominal annual salary to a maximum of \$125,000. - ii) Long-Term Disability Insurance will not be provided. - iii) Optional Member Life Insurance and Optional Dependent Life Insurance will be provided up to the insured's age 70. - (b) For Members who are eligible, membership in the group benefit plans listed in Article 32.1(a)(i) through (vii), with noted exceptions in Article 32.3(a), is compulsory.

-31.4 Cost Sharing Arrangements of Group Benefits for Active Members Age 65 and Over
+32.4 Cost Sharing Arrangements of Group Benefits for Active Members Age 65 and Over